 Funds may be provided for digitization efforts in association with other activities that secure a collection, such as curation improvement and infrastructure enhancement.
 Computerization support generally includes equipment (hardware, software) and supplies (storage media), as well as salary for new personnel specifically required to complete a scientifically sound and well-circumscribed project.
-It is expected that such projects will lead to improved, direct user access to collection data via standard internet protocols and interactions with the national digitization HUB.
+It is expected that such projects will lead to improved direct user access to collection data via standard internet protocols and interactions with iDigBio.
 Awards may also be made for the enhancement of infrastructure such as the purchase of specimen cases and installation costs, and new curatorial and technical assistance specifically designed to effect the proposed improvements for the duration of the proposed project.
-Part of these improvements must include the digitization of all specimens handled during the project and the resulting data must be linked to the national HUB for digitized collection information; if specimens to be handled during the improvement project have already been digitized, plans for linking the data to the HUB should be part of the proposal or evidence that the data are already so linked should be provided.
-Specialized items that are components of a large system (e.g., specimen cabinets and compactors) are considered as equipment under the CSBR program guidelines.
+Part of these improvements must include the digitization of all scientifically significant specimens handled during the project and the resulting data must be interfaced with iDigBio; if specimens to be handled during the improvement project have already been digitized plans for interfacing the data with iDigBio should be part of the proposal or evidence that the data are already so linked should be provided.
+Specialized items that are components of a large system (e.g., specimen cabinets and compactors) are considered as equipment under the CSBR program guidelines - please refer to Section V.A.
+Special Information and Supplementary Documents section for additional guidance.
 Research to develop improved curatorial practices or more efficient collection management practices may also be supported.

-CSBR does not provide support to: 1) defray ordinary operating expenses of natural history collections, 2) purchase specimens, 3) conduct field work, collect specimens, or increase the size of collections, 4) create or establish a new collection, or 5) improve libraries or archives.
-Organizations receiving specimens collected through other research activities (e.g., Biodiversity Surveys & Inventories; Tree of Life; Dimensions of Biodiversity) should reach an agreement with the researcher(s) prior to deposit so that specimens are prepared and digitized (including geo-referencing) in a format compatible with the receiving collection.
+CSBR does not provide support to: 1) Defray ordinary operating expenses of natural history collections; 2) Purchase specimens; 3)

+Conduct field work, collect specimens, or increase the size of collections; 4) Create or establish a new collection; or 5) Improve libraries or archives.
+Organizations receiving specimens collected through other research activities (e.g., Dimensions of Biodiversity or programs within the Systematics and Biodiversity Science Cluster (SBS) in the NSF's Division of Environmental Biology) should reach an agreement with the researcher(s) prior to deposit so that specimens are prepared and digitized (including geo-referencing) in a format compatible with that of the receiving collection.

 Support provided by the CSBR program is restricted to costs for the proposed project above the normal operating budget received from the organization responsible for the collection.
-Projects proposed for CSBR support should be innovative, be clearly focused, have a strong scientific rationale, demonstrate urgent need, and be designed to be completed within the time frame proposed.
-Collaborative proposals that link collection information among institutions and enhance accessibility will be considered, but should clearly focus on securing collections as a motivation for data integration, and should be interoperable with other online resources, including the national HUB.
+Projects proposed for CSBR support should be innovative, clearly focused, have a strong scientific rationale, demonstrate urgent need, and be designed to be completed within the time frame proposed.
+Collaborative proposals that link collection information among institutions and enhance accessibility will be considered but should clearly focus on securing collections as a motivation for data integration, and should be interoperable with other online resources, including iDigBio.
 Plans for long-term maintenance of the collection should be addressed in the project description.
 Building or facilities renovation associated with collection improvement will not be supported by CSBR, but may be provided by the submitting organization as an indication of organizational commitment to the long-term housing of the collections.
 This should be included in the Facilities, Equipment and Other Resources section of the proposal.
 The description should be narrative in nature and must not include any quantifiable financial information.
 See the Grant Proposal Guide, Chapter II.C.2.i for additional guidance on this section.